-Games you acquire from the Windows Store now include display drivers to make sure games you buy will always have the required driver for the game to run well.
+Games you acquire from the Windows Store now include device drivers to make sure games you buy will always have the required driver for the game to run well.

 On Windows 10, the software giant is bringing “Game Mode”, which is a new feature that allows the operating system to control the your system resources to increase gaming performance.

 The new major update also adds a new Gaming section to the Settings app to configure Game Bar, Game DVR , Broadcasting, and Game mode.